AdobeDocs/marketo-measure.en/help/configuration-and-setup/sandbox-testing/salesforce-sandbox-to-production-migration.md

 ## Step 3: Connect the Production CRM Instance in [!DNL Marketo] Measure App {#connect-the-production-crm-instance-in-marketo-measure-app}

 * Log in to the [!DNL Marketo Measure] application at experience.adobe.com/marketo-measure

-   * Ensure you log in with your original Sandbox login credentials

 * Navigate to [!UICONTROL My Account] >[!UICONTROL Settings] > [!UICONTROL Connections]
 * Once the deletion of the Sandbox connection has been successfully deleted the connection will disappear from the page, otherwise the connection will still be present with a status of "Deletion in progress"
 * Click "[!UICONTROL Set up New CRM connection]"